iamnortey/ninolex-gh/ROADMAP.md

 ### Versioned releases

-Each package version would correspond to a tagged Git release (e.g. `v0.2.0`).
+Each package version would correspond to a tagged Git release using CalVer.

+---

+## Quality & coverage tooling (future)

+### Golden 100

+A curated list of 100 high-priority entries that should have:

+- Human-verified IPA transcriptions
+- Optional: reference audio recordings for pronunciation validation

+Template available at `tools/golden_100_template.txt`.

+### Coverage estimation

+A script (`tools/coverage_check.py`) to estimate dictionary coverage against sample Ghanaian news text.
+Helps identify gaps in coverage.

+### Audio reference (long-term)

+Future consideration: recording reference audio for Golden 100 entries to validate TTS output quality.

 ---